 Federal Direct Unsubsidized Stafford Loan: This program may be used to cover the federal expected family contribution (EFC) in the Subsidized Loan calculation.
 A student may borrow an Unsubsidized loan up to a maximum of either $20,500 or the amount of unmet need plus the EFC.
 Interest accrues during enrollment, grace and deferment periods.
 Borrowers pay a fixed annual interest rate of 6.8% for loans first disbursed prior to 06/30/13.
 Loans first disbursed on or after 07/01/2013 are market based and locked in at fixed rates for the life of the loan.
-For the 2013-14 academic year, the interest rate is 5.41% and 6.21% for the 2014-15 academic year and will be published on July 2015 for the 2015-16 year.
+For the 2013-14 academic year the interest rate is 5.41% and 6.21% for the 2014-15 academic year and will be published on July 2015 for the 2015-16 year.
 The Department of Education will withhold a percentage of the loan in required origination and default fees.

 Alternative Loans (credit based): These are credit-based loans that can meet any part of the Cost of Education not filled by need-based loans.
 These loans have variable interest rates and can not be consolidated with other federal education loans.
 Most graduates take advantage of a credit-based Bar Study loan after they graduate.

 A Word About Credit